Help people at risk for suicide protect themselves. Click to sign petition:

 Before you can buy a gun from a dealer, the dealer must currently check to see if your name is on a national list of people prohibited from buying a gun (for example, convicted felons).
 This process usually takes just minutes and in most states, if you pass, you can immediately walk out with a gun.
 My proposal is to allow individuals to put their own names on the list and thereby prevent their own future gun purchases.

 The voluntary and confidential sign-up process would include identity verification to avoid fraud and forgery.
-There would also be an option to change your mind and have your name removed from the list, with a one-week delay or after a judicial hearing for those who want greater protection.
+There would also be an option to change your mind and have your name removed from the list by making a request and simply waiting 21 days.

 Cheryl Hanna bought a handgun and used it to kill herself the next day.
 Aged 48, she left behind a husband, two children, and a successful career as a law professor.
 Hanna had been privately battling severe depression.
 She had twice voluntarily admitted herself to a hospital for psychiatric treatment.
 In doing so, she gave up much of her liberty in an effort to get better.
 One right she was not allowed to give up was her right to buy a gun.